 A shortened (and riveting) account of how I got where I am (existential as that is)

 While I studied journalism and public relations at Asbury University in Kentucky, I didn’t immediately become a scribe upon graduation.
 I had long been interested in all things international (my dad trained bush pilots, so I grew up in East Tennessee hearing the stories of lots of people working in remote international locations).
-Pursuing that interest, I lived in Washington, DC, immediately after college, exploring possible careers on Capital Hill or in international development.
+Pursuing that interest, I lived in Washington, DC, immediately after college, exploring possible careers on Capitol Hill or in international development.
 But my writing/journalism interests wouldn’t go away either.
 Eventually, I ended up in Nashville, Tenn., working at Starbucks and doing some music industry work….and talking journalism with Tennessean reporters who came for their daily coffee.

 I gained my first freelance assignments for The Tennessean in 2003, and a freelance career was born.
 Still interested in all things international, in 2007 I organized a four-month reporting trip that took me to seven countries in Africa.
 I worked for nonprofits, magazines, and more while interviewing and meeting people ranging from a former Ugandan president to people living in the parking lot behind a Cape Town liquor store.
 This was my journalism grad school.
 It was also the junket that birthed the journalistic vision I’m now pursuing.